Shiny is a new package from RStudio that makes it incredibly easy to build interactive web applications with R.

 getValue(el)

-Return the Shiny value for the element el.
+.
 This can be any JSON-compatible value.

 setValue(el, value)